Sketch Animation: State-of-the-art Report: Data-driven techniques

 Subsequent advancements introduce structure-aware deformation, skeleton-agnostic representations, and style-aware motion synthesis, expanding applicability to various motion domains and animation.
-In this direction, Pose2Pose~\cite{willett2020pose2pose} maps performer-specific gestures to 2D characters, while Andreou et al.~\cite{andreou2022pose} propose deep skeletal animation that introduces dual quaternion-based motion representation to reduce artifacts, followed by SAME~\cite{lee2023same}, a skeleton-agnostic embedding space for cross-skeleton animation tasks.
-Earlier methods used mocap for motion retargeting but were limited to human-like motions; subsequent techniques added structure-aware deformation, skeleton-agnostic embeddings, and style-aware synthesis, enabling adaptation to diverse characters, styles, and motion domains.
+In this direction, Pose2Pose~\cite{willett2020pose2pose} maps performer-specific gestures to 2D characters.
+Earlier methods used MoCap for motion retargeting but were limited to human-like motions; subsequent techniques added structure-aware deformation, skeleton-agnostic embeddings, and style-aware synthesis, enabling adaptation to diverse characters, styles, and motion domains.
 Further, ToonSynth~\cite{dvorovznak2018toonsynth} explores the technique of transferring style and motion by learning from hand-colored animations, enabling consistent stylistic and motion transfer to new skeletal sequences.
 Meanwhile, high-fidelity motion capture systems~\cite {kitagawa2020mocap} demonstrate their value in open-domain animation tasks, offering precise control and dense tracking, though with increased complexity and domain-specific constraints.
 These systems collectively reflect a broader push toward generalizable, stylized, and artifact-free animation pipelines that support creative flexibility and structural adaptability.

-With the rise of video-assisted sketch animation, researchers have focused on extracting motion cues from real-world videos and transferring them to freehand sketches, enabling dynamic animation from static drawings.
-Live Sketch~\cite{su2018live} introduces a video-driven sketch animation framework by presenting a control point-based tracking technique that estimates motion trajectories from video and maps them onto corresponding sketch control points(see Figure~\ref{fig:live_model}).
-This two-stage pipeline motion extraction and motion transfer allows video-based motion to drive the deformation and animation of sketches.
-To preserve the visual quality of drawn elements, the system uses a multi-layered approach that handles self-occlusion and a stroke-preserving ARAP function for rigidity constraints, ensuring the strokes maintain their original shape during deformation, as shown in Figure~\ref{fig:arap_loss} and \ref{fig:multi-layer}.